CUSTOMISING YOUR COLLECTION’S DESIGN¶

 : a string representing the name of the property of the label to be rendered

-Take the following enttiy structure as example:
+Take the following entity structure as example:

 You have access to property names and values passing the correct HTML syntax.
 For example, the following code: